gcarter89/portfolio/README.md

-# portfolio
+# Portfolio
-This is the source code for my portfolio website
+This is the source code for my portfolio website which utilises three core technologies: React, NextJS and Prisma.